StephenCleary/iterjs/api.md

 **Kind**: global typedef
 <a name="find_result"></a>
-## find_result : <code>Array</code>
+## find_result : <code>Object</code>
 A value returned from an iterable.
-This is a two-element array, where the first element is the actual value, and the second element is the value's index in the iterable.
+This is an object containing the actual value along with the value's index in the iterable.

 **Kind**: global typedef
 <a name="comparer"></a>